onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :id: R-07443
     :target: VNF
     :keyword: MUST
+    :validation_mode: static

-    A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type 'comma_delimited_list', then the corresponding input parameter **MUST** be declared as type 'json'.
+    A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type ``comma_delimited_list``, then the corresponding input parameter **MUST** be declared as type ``json``.

 If the Output parameter has a comma_delimited_list value (e.g., a collection of UUIDs from a Resource Group), then the corresponding input parameter must be declared as type json and not a comma_delimited_list, which is actually a string value with embedded commas.

 .. req::
     :id: R-20547
     :target: VNF
     :keyword: MUST NOT
+    :validation_mode: static

     When an ONAP Volume Module Output Parameter is declared as an input parameter in a base or an incremental module Heat Orchestration Template, parameter constraints **MUST NOT** be declared.

 Additional details on ONAP Base Module Output Parameters are provided in :ref:`ONAP Output Parameter Names` and :ref:`ONAP Heat Cinder Volumes`.